What is this research stream?

 Who is Involved?

-The research will contribute to our understanding of how female entrepreneurs engage with their eco-system in establishing and growing their new ventures.
+The research will contribute to our understanding of how women entrepreneurs engage with their eco-system in establishing and growing their new ventures.
 It will:

 • Provide deeper knowledge of how access to finance can be made more equal for female founders, at a structural level as well as at a practice level.